JIceberg/rust-vmem/README.md

 * Lazy page allocation
 * Page swapping

+All of these features are handled by the simulated processes to enable page faults.
+This avoids needing a trapframe implementation.

 ### Copy-on-Write

 A child process and its parent initially point to the same physical pages to avoid